CatShot112/APEX.ArchiveBrowser/README.md

 ## Info
 Simple program for browsing and extracting APEX Engine archive files (tested on theHunter: Call of the Wild, Generation Zero).

-Currently you will need to compile the program by yourself.
+~~Currently you will need to compile the program by yourself.~~
-I will add build actions on 1.0.0 release (no ETA, will release when I'm happy with source :D).
+~~I will add build actions on 1.0.0 release (no ETA, will release when I'm happy with source :D).~~

+You can download Pre-Release [HERE](https://github.com/CatShot112/APEX.ArchiveBrowser/releases/tag/v0.1.0)

 ## Usage
 1. Initialize database (if not initialized) (Database -> Initialize):
    Will create .db file with props and vPaths.
    You can skip creating database if loading data from text file.

-2. Load data into memory (Database -> Load from .txt/.db file).
+3. Load data into memory (Database -> Load from .txt/.db file).

-3. Open single archive or whole folder (File -> Open File/Folder):
+4. Open single archive or whole folder (File -> Open File/Folder):
    If opening folder program will load all files recursively.
    You can select .arc or .tab.

 5. If you have duplicated hashes in database/memory you can select which vPath should be used.
    File -> Resolve duplicates.
    You can extract file to view it in external program (hex editor or something).